SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_LuzernerKantonalbank.md

 - time-scraped *(always the same format must be used)*
 <br>
 Regardless of the financial institution, all lists should be set up and formatted in exactly the same way.
 Otherwise there will be a mess when the data is merged.
+<br><br>

-Unless you can bring the list into this format in Webscraper.io.
+Unless you can't get the list in Webscraper.io into this format.
 The data must be further formatted in Google Sheet.
 See the example of [Credit Suisse](1Webscraper.io_CreditSuisse.md).
 <br><br>

 ![Alt Image Text](./Images/WS_Setup35.png "Setupxx")